The WWF is run at a local level by the following offices...

 Wetland stewardship involves multiple aspects, and local fishponds play an important role.
 Fishponds act as buffer areas for flooding and storm surges and are part of an integrated climate mitigation strategy.
 However, traditional fishponds are disappearing.
 By utilising design thinking and social innovation skills, action teams are looking to turn aquacultural operations into promising and profitable sustainable businesses.

-• Walk & Pitch Competition (new programme)
+Walk & Pitch Competition

-• Youth Innovator (completed)
+Youth Innovator

 Climate Change Mitigation and Adaptation